 Hinshaw has represented applicants, objectors, businesses, municipalities, counties and other such entities concerning applications and hearings similar to those now mandated by this new law.
 We have also negotiated and drafted many of the contracts and leases that revolve around such projects.
-It is anticipated that there will be many proposed fracking operations in Illinois, particularly in the southern portion of the state.
+It is anticipated that there will be many proposed fracking operations in Illinois, Attorneys